shafiralina/bitslibrary/README.md

-Kindly test it on https://bits-library-heroku.herokuapp.com/(route, you can look at main.go)
+Kindly test it on https://bits-library-heroku.herokuapp.com/{route}
+You can look the routes in main.go

 Library (perpustakaan) project using Go, PostgreSQL, GORM and deployed to heroku